ocelot-cloud/ocelot-cloud/README.md

 # Ocelot-Cloud

+Note!
+This is just an old release of the source code for the prototype.
+The actual Ocelot-Cloud repository can be found here: https://github.com/ocelot-cloud/cloud.

 ## Introduction

 Ocelot-Cloud is an open source digital infrastructure management platform that aims to make self-hosting as easy as possible.
 Information about the project can be found on our [website](https://ocelot-cloud.org).
 Visit the 'Contact' page if you want to get in touch, find out more about our other communication channels or join our community.
 You might also want to take a look at the [announcement video](https://youtu.be/WQwBYjMbe8I), which includes a technical demo of the prototype.